NY Rep.-elect Santos investigated for lying about his past

 Nassau County District Attorney Anne T. Donnelly, a Republican, said the fabrications and inconsistencies were “nothing short of stunning.”

-"The residents of Nassau County and other parts of the 3rd District must have an honest and accountable representative in Congress," she said.
-"If a crime was committed in this county, we will prosecute it."
+“The residents of Nassau County and other parts of the third district must have an honest and accountable representative in Congress,” she said.
+“If a crime was committed in this county, we will prosecute it.”

 Santos’ campaign did not immediately respond to a request for comment Wednesday.